axgonz/azure-nextflow/README.md

 When the Function App is triggered it will create a new nxfutil Container Instance.
 See Annex for nxfutil details.

 The http trigger requires a json payload to provide the nextflow job with it's required config, pipeline and parameters files.
+Provide the URI for each file's location.

 > NOTE: providing empty values will trigger a default deployment which uses the nextflow files in this repository.